nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 In 2019, [RoBERTa](https://arxiv.org/abs/1907.11692) was released.
 It was essentially just an enhancement of the original BERT model, with better hyperparameters, data training size, and a more simple training objective (MLM only, removed next sentence prediction).

-Here we use the HuggingFace `transformers` and `dataset` libraries to pull in the original RoBERTa weights, tokenizer, and the Trainer class to easily finetune the model on the WikiText dataset.
+Here, we use the HuggingFace `transformers` and `dataset` libraries to pull in the original RoBERTa weights, tokenizer, and the Trainer class to easily finetune the model on the WikiText dataset.
 The main code ([full code here](https://github.com/nathan-barry/RoBERTaDiffusion)) looks like this below: